Alberto Fujimori: Military regime

-In response to the political deadlock, Fujimori, with the support of the military, on 5 April 1992, carried out a self-coup, also known as the autogolpe (auto-coup) or Fujigolpe (Fuji-coup) in Peru.
-He shut down Congress, suspended the constitution, and purged the judiciary.
+Fujimori and his military handlers had planned for a coup during his preceding two years in office.
+In response to the political deadlock, Fujimori, with the support of the military, carried out a self-coup on 5 April 1992, Congress was shut down by the military, the constitution was suspended and the judiciary was dissolved.
+Without political obstacles, the military was able to implement the objectives outlined in Plan Verde while Fujimori served as president to project an image that Peru was supporting a liberal democracy.
+Vladimiro Montesinos would go on to adopt the actual function of Peru's government.

-According to numerous polls, the coup was welcomed by the public as evidenced by favorable public opinion in several independent polls; in fact, public approval of the Fujimori administration jumped significantly in the wake of the coup.
-Fujimori often cited this public support in defending the coup, which he characterized as "not a negation of real democracy, but on the contrary... a search for an authentic transformation to assure a legitimate and effective democracy."
-Fujimori believed that Peruvian democracy had been nothing more than "a deceptive formality – a façade".
-He claimed the coup was necessary in order to break with the deeply entrenched special interests that were hindering him from rescuing Peru from the chaotic state in which García had left it.
+The coup was well received by the public, with Fujimori's approval rating jumping significantly in the wake of the coup.
+Fujimori often cited this public support in defending the coup, which he characterized as "not a negation of real democracy, but on the contrary... a search for an authentic transformation to assure a legitimate and effective democracy".
+Fujimori believed that Peruvian democracy had been nothing more than "a deceptive formality—a façade".
+He claimed the coup was necessary to break with the deeply entrenched special interests that were hindering him from rescuing Peru from the chaotic state in which García had left it.

 Fujimori's coup was immediately met with near-unanimous condemnation from the international community.
-The Organization of American States denounced the coup and demanded a return to "representative democracy", despite Fujimori's claim that the coup represented a "popular uprising".
+The Organization of American States (OAS) denounced the coup and demanded a return to "representative democracy", despite Fujimori's claim that the coup represented a "popular uprising".
 Foreign ministers of OAS member states reiterated this condemnation of the autogolpe.
 They proposed an urgent effort to promote the reestablishment of "the democratic institutional order" in Peru.
-Negotiations between the OAS, the government, and opposition groups initially led Alberto Fujimori to propose a referendum to ratify the auto-coup, but the OAS rejected this.
+Negotiations between the OAS, the government, and opposition groups initially led Fujimori to propose a referendum to ratify the auto-coup, but the OAS rejected this.
 Fujimori then proposed scheduling elections for a Democratic Constituent Congress (CCD), which would draft a new constitution to be ratified by a national referendum.
 Despite a lack of consensus among political forces in Peru regarding this proposal, an ad hoc OAS meeting of ministers nevertheless endorsed this scenario in mid-May.
 Elections for the Democratic Constituent Congress were held on 22 November 1992.

 Various states individually condemned the coup.
 Venezuela broke off diplomatic relations, and Argentina withdrew its ambassador.
 Chile joined Argentina in requesting Peru's suspension from the Organization of American States.
-International lenders delayed planned or projected loans, and the United States, Germany and Spain suspended all non-humanitarian aid to Peru.
-The coup appeared to threaten the reinsertion strategy for economic recovery, and complicated the process of clearing Peru's arrears with the International Monetary Fund.

-Fujimori, in turn, would later receive most of the participants of the Venezuelan coup attempt of November 1992 as political asylees, who had fled to Peru after its failure.
+International lenders delayed planned or projected loans, and the United States, Germany, and Spain suspended all non-humanitarian aid to Peru.
+Fujimori, in turn, later received most of the participants of the November 1992 Venezuelan coup attempt as political asylees, who had fled to Peru after its failure.